Abusive Attendance Policies

 “In addition to seeking justice for Ms. Posey, this case is fundamentally about fair treatment for all pregnant workers and those with disabilities at Amazon.
 No worker should be ignored for months, punished, or fear termination for needing a temporary accommodation to protect their health,” said Dina Bakst, Co-President & Co-Founder of A Better Balance.
 “As a leading retailer and a company that is collecting unprecedented profits, Amazon can and should do much better.”

-If you think you have been unlawfully punished or terminated under Amazon’s abusive attendance policy, please contact us.
+If you think you have been unlawfully punished or terminated under Amazon’s abusive attendance policy, please click here to contact us.

 Ms. James’s Op-Ed details her experience as a worker with severe asthma and diabetes who was fired from her job at Walmart because of disability-related absences when she was not feeling well, pursuant to Walmart’s “no fault” attendance policy.
 After she was terminated, A Better Balance filed a charge, along with several others, with the EEOC on Ms. James’s behalf in 2017 following the release of our report, “Pointing Out: How Walmart Unlawfully Punishes Workers for Medical Absences,” published in collaboration with United For Respect.

 In November 2020, A Better Balance filed a lawsuit on behalf of Kaytiara McAlister, a former employee of a major manufacturing company in Georgia who was terminated after leaving her shift early when she feared she was having a miscarriage.